NASA warns as huge asteroid to move past Earth today

 The Planetary Society says, it is estimated that there are to be around 1 billion asteroids having a diameter greater than 1 metre.
 The objects that can cause significant damage are larger than 30 metres.
 About 30 small asteroids hit the Earth every year, but do not cause any major damage on the ground.

-In 2018, NASA announced that it had started the construction of DART, that is scheduled to launch in 2021 with an aim to slam into the smaller asteroid of the Didymos system at around 6 km per second in 2022.
+NASA announced in 2018, that it had started the construction of DART, which is scheduled to launch in 2021 with an aim to slam into the smaller asteroid of the Didymos system at around 6 km per second in 2022.